 What should I do when the doctor refuses to comply with the hospital policy on CPR?

 It is medically inappropriate and legally risky to do CPR on a patient who would not benefit from it or who has decided against it.
 When a doctor fails to comply with the CPR policy, the reason for not doing so should be determined.
-If a satisfactory resolution cannot be found, management must be notified that their policy, designed to provide good patient care, is not being followed.
+If a satisfactory resolution cannot be found, it would be prudent to notify management that their policy, designed to provide good patient care, is not being followed.
+It is a health care facility’s responsibility to ensure that staff and healthcare providers are adhering to provision of care policies, and it may be considered negligence if a health care facility fails to enforce its own policies.3

 What can the health care team do to achieve the best patient care?

 - Ascertain who has the legal authority to consent to treatment.
-If it is a substitute decision-maker, make sure the team members know this by including it in the patient’s chart.
+If it is a substitute decision-maker, document appropriately and communicate this information with team members.

-- Devise a plan of care based on the patient’s current and anticipated status.
-A plan of care may provide for the withholding or withdrawal of treatment in light of the patient’s health condition and the patient’s informed consent to the plan of care.
+- Devise a care plan based on the patient’s current and anticipated status.
+A care plan may provide for the withholding or withdrawal of treatment in light of the patient’s health condition and the patient’s informed consent to the care plan.

-- Document the actions of the health team properly.
-Use the format approved by your facility.
+- Document the actions of the health team according to organizational policy, particularly in the case of documenting a resuscitation.
 During a resuscitation, the usual documentation standard (the nurse who does the care records the care) can be suspended if a recorder is designated.

 - Work towards improving the policy or the professional practice if the health facility’s DNR or CPR policy does not reflect current best practice, lacks specificity, or is ignored.